Scille/parsec-cloud/docs/rfcs/1018-server-stored-device-keys.md

 - They are lazily fetched from the server when needed and only kept in memory.

 The choice of local key to protect the device keys bundle may seem odd since the encrypted data are indeed not stored locally.
-However it makes perfect sens since by doing this we ensure the device still corresponds to a single physical machine (the one in possession of the local key) that is merely relying on the server as a storage facility.
+However it makes perfect sense since by doing this we ensure the device still corresponds to a single physical machine (the one in possession of the local key) that is merely relying on the server as a storage facility.